Eksilente/yext-php-v2/docs/Api/ListingsApi.md

 $account_id = "account_id_example"; // string |
 $v = "v_example"; // string | A date in `YYYYMMDD` format
 $limit = 20; // int | Number of results to return
-$offset = "0"; // string | Number of results to skip.
+$offset = 0; // int | Number of results to skip.
 Used to page through results
 $location_ids = array("location_ids_example"); // string[] | Defaults to all account locations with a PowerListings subscription  **Example:** loc123,loc456,loc789
 $publisher_ids = array("publisher_ids_example"); // string[] | Defaults to all publishers subscribed by account  **Example:** MAPQUEST,YELP